jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 |   6 | 79 |
 |   8 | 70 |

 A broader variety of statistics can be calculated using the [group\_by](https://dplyr.tidyverse.org/reference/group_by.html) and [summarize](https://dplyr.tidyverse.org/reference/summarise.html) functions.
-In this example, we create a new categorical column “class\_c” (which combines 2 seaters and subcompact vehicles into a single category) and then calculate a variety of basic summary statistics by this column.
+In this example, we create a new categorical column “class\_c” (which combines 2 seaters and subcompact vehicles into a single category) using the case\_when function and then calculate a variety of basic summary statistics by this column.

 The arrange function is used to order the rows in the dataset in descending order of the created ‘count’ variable.
 Note that the ungroup() function is not strictly necessary, but it is a good practice if we plan to manipulate our dataset in the future without using groups.

 ``` r
 mpg_stats <- mpg %>% select(class,hwy) %>%